818miguelbeltran/boolean-logic-engine/README.md

 ---

 ## 🔎 Research Context
 This project serves as a prototype for modeling how **algorithmic systems shape and constrain human decision-making**, a key theme in my sociological research on **surveillance, technology, and social control**.
-By dissecting how Boolean logic structures behavior in recommendation systems, this work highlights the **relationship between data, automation, and power** — the foundation for understanding algorithmic governance in digital societies.
+By dissecting how Boolean logic structures behavior in recommendation systems, this work highlights the **relationship between data, automation, and power** which serves as the foundation for understanding algorithmic governance in digital societies.